flow-php/flow/src/core/etl/README.md

 Whether you are dealing with data transformation or orchestrating complex data flows, Flow PHP is tailored to meet the demands of modern web infrastructures.

-# Contributing

-This repo is **READ ONLY**, in order to contribute to Flow PHP project, please open PR against [flow](https://github.com/flow-php/flow) monorepo.

-Changes merged to monorepo are automatically propagated into sub repositories.

 ## Installation

 ```bash